dkimhw/launch_school/js_109/js_109_problems.md

 * So on the first line, we initialize `statement1` with the string `"The Flintstones Rock!"`.
 * Then on the second statement, we call `console.log()` - we pass in the expression `statement1.split('').filter(char => char === 't').length` . `console.log()` will output to the console the value that expression evaluates to.
   * This is an example of method chaining that allows you to call methods on the return value of another method.
-  * Breaking down the expression: we call `split('')` on the string value of `statement1`. `split('')` effectively turns the string into an array based on the delimiter.
+  * Breaking down the expression: we call `split('')` on the string value of `statement1`. `split('')` effectively separates the string into an array based on the delimiter.
 Since the delimiter passed in was an empty string, each element in the array will be the individual characters in the string (i.e. `['T', 'h', 'e'...]` ).
   * Then taking the return value of `split('')` which is a new array, we call `filter(char => char === 't')`.
-    * `filter()` function takes in a callback function as an argument - it effectively loops over each element and for each element, calls the callback function. `filter()` returns a new array (not destructive) for all the elements where the callback function returns a truthy value.
+    * `filter()` function takes in a callback function as an argument - it effectively loops over each element and for each element, calls the callback function. `filter()` returns a new array for all the elements where the callback function returns a truthy value.
-    * In this case, since `char === 't'` (single expression so it is implicitly returned) evaluates to either a boolean `true` or `false`, it will evaluate to true only for elements where character was exactly `'t'`.
-Since this is also a strict comparison operator, each character must be exactly `'t'` in both data type and value. `filter()` returns `['t', 't']`
+    * In the body of the callback function, we have  `char === 't'` (single expression in arrow functions without braces are implicitly returned) which evaluates to either a boolean `true` or `false`.
+This expression will evaluate to true only for elements where character was exactly `'t'` since this is also a strict comparison operator, each character must be exactly `'t'` in both data type and value.
+As a result,  `filter()` , at the end of the final iteration, returns `['t', 't']`
       * https://riptutorial.com/javascript/example/17665/implicit-return
-    * Then we use the return value of `filter()` which returns a new array to access its property `length` and returns the the number of elements in the array.
+    * Then we use the return value of `filter()` , a new array, to access its property `length` and returns the the number of elements in the array.
 Finally, the `console.log()` takes the return value of `length` to the console which is: `2`.